moreonion/tactics-generator/README.md

-# tactics-generator
+# engagement-generator

-A side project that offers a website where activists can generate ideas for campaign tactics
+A side project that offers a website where activists can generate ideas for engagement actions

 ## Setup